naumanminhas91/Self-Study-Program-Undergrad/README.md

-**Comprehensive Study Plan for 2025-2027**
+**Comprehensive Study Plan for 2025-2028**

 ---

 **Overview:**
 This plan is designed to cover the first-year courses typically offered in Physics, Mathematics, Literature, Sociology, and Philosophy at top universities.
-The courses are distributed across quarters, with three courses per quarter, allowing for a 2-week break after each quarter.
+The courses are distributed across sessions, with three courses per session, allowing for a 1-month break after each session.
+There are 3 sessions per year: September-November, January-March, and May-July.

-**Quarterly Course Schedule:**
+**Session Course Schedule:**

-**Q1 2025 (Jan-Mar):**
+**Session 1 2025 (Sep-Nov):**

 1. **Classical Mechanics (Physics)**